hoai97nam/angular_UT_document/Service.md

       })
     })

-DataReturn is return of the method, this could be mock as a constant
+DataReturn is return of the method, this could be mock as a constant.